 Inside the walls of Conwy

-The thing is, only the English could live inside the walls.
+The problem was that only the English could live inside the walls.

 This makes me feel guilty about trying to channel Edward I rather than his Welsh foe, Llywelyn the Last.
 “How do the people of Conwy feel about Edward I conquering Wales?
 How do they feel about the English” I ask him.